About this listing

 There are 3 guest bikes to borrow (an eclectic but working mix of cruisers and road bikes).
 It's the very best way to get around the city!

 Interaction with Guests

-If I'm not around to greet you when you get in, my brother, Walker, lives upstairs and is on hand for any questions you have about the apartment or the bikes.
+If I'm not around to greet you when you get in, my brother, Morgan, lives in the tiny house in the backyard and is on hand for any questions you have about the house, bikes, or what to see and do in New Orleans.
+My brother, Walker, lives right across the porch.
 Check out his restaurant, Kebab, right down St. Claude for the best sandwiches in town!

 We're a block in on the lake side (north side) of St. Claude Ave.
 The neighborhood is super diverse, a mix of working class families and artists.
 The house is on a quiet street but a short walk to Vaughn's, BJ's or Bacchanal for live music almost every night of the week.
 Delicious restaurants like The Joint, Satsuma or Elizabeth's are also all within walking distance.
 We're right around the corner from the St. Claude Arts District, Shake Sugary bakery, and the Alvar Library, and only six blocks to Crescent Park- a brand new park the runs along the Mississippi River through the length of the Bywater.